Henry VII, Holy Roman Emperor: Wars against Florence and Robert of Naples

-His first target was the Guelph city of Siena, which he began to besiege, but within a week, Henry succumbed to malaria, which fast saw him become seriously ill.
-Fading rapidly, he left Siena on 22 August, and was sheltering in the little town of Buonconvento near Siena when he died on 24 August 1313.
+His first target was the Guelph city of Siena, which he began to besiege.
+However, in a week Henry would succumb to malaria and quickly became seriously ill.
+His health fading rapidly, he left Siena on 22 August and was sheltering in the little town of Buonconvento near Siena when he died on 24 August 1313.
 His body was taken to Pisa.
 The high hopes for an effective Imperial power in Italy died with him.